 Gas to liquids (GTL) is a process for converting natural gas into synthetic oil, which can then be further processed into fuels and other hydrocarbon-based products.
 In the simplest of terms, the GTL process tears natural gas molecules apart and reassembles them into longer chain molecules, like those that comprise crude oil.

-However, with this particular conversion process, the result is an extremely pure, synthetic crude oil that is virtually free of contaminants such as sulfur, aromatics and metals.
-This synthetic crude can then be refined into products such as diesel fuel, naphtha, wax and other liquid petroleum or specialty products.
+However, with this particular conversion process, the result is an extremely pure, synthetic crude oil that is virtually free of contaminants such as sulfur, aromatics, and metals.
+This synthetic crude can then be refined into quality products such as diesel fuel, naphtha, wax, and other liquid petroleum or specialty products.

 The dominant demand for Group III and IV base stocks is from the automotive manufacturers.
 Lubricant performance parameters are being stressed by the increasing demands for reduced emissions and increased energy efficiency placed upon internal combustion engine designers.
 High-quality base stocks are integral to the formulation of lubricants that meet the new demands.

 ISO paraffins seem to provide the type of performance required for internal combustion engine operating conditions, including good viscosity properties (viscometrics), oxidation resistance, and low-temperature cold-cranking conditions.
 Development of these stocks into useful long-term lubricants could be employed as an alternative to crude oil-derived products.

 Industrial machinery often requires lubricant performance in the same general temperature and film strength range as crankcase engine oils.

 The GTL process is based on two primary steps: